makrai/notes/speer17-ConceptNet5.5-aaai.md

 * evaluations of word relatedness, and this increase in performance translates
   * analogies.
 On a corpus of
   * SAT-style analogy questions (Turney 2006), its accuracy of 56.1% outperforms
-    * ties the previous best overall system, Turney’s LRA.
-This level of
+    * ties the previous best overall system, Turney’s LRA
     * only slightly lower than the performance of the average human test-taker
 * organization:
-  * related work, we will begin by describing
+  * related work
-  * ConceptNet 5.5 and its features, show
+  * ConceptNet 5.5 and its features
-  * how to use ConceptNet alone as a semantic space and a measure of word relatedness, and then proceed to describe and evaluate
+  * how to use ConceptNet alone as a semantic space and a measure of word relatedness
-  * the hybrid system ConceptNet Numberbatch on these various semantic tasks
+  * the hybrid system ConceptNet Numberbatch described and evaluated on these various semantic tasks